CristianBuca/MS4_MotoStyle/README.md

     - urls.py - Routes used by the views in the products app
     - views.py - Defines all the views in the products app
     - widgets.py - Modifies the default Django CustomClearableFileInput widget
-    - test_forms.py - unit tests for the forms in the products app
+    - test_forms.py - Unit tests for the forms in the products app
-    - test_models.py - unit tests for the models in the products app
+    - test_models.py - Unit tests for the models in the products app
-    - test_views.py - unit tests for the views in the products app
+    - test_views.py - Unit tests for the views in the products app

 * profiles app:
     - templates/profiles folder: